tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 '''
 {% endhighlight %}

-You should notice that most of the code is commented out using a pair of multi-line comments.
+You should notice that most of the code is commented out using multi-line comments.
 Now, moving the opening `'''` down as you progress, replace each of the `___` arguments with the correct blend mode.
-To start you off, here is the red square solution:
+To start you off, here is the first solution:

 {% highlight py %}
 # red square